-119 BUSINESS ENGLISH 3 credits Fundamentals of English language with emphasis on grammatical correctness, acceptable usage, spelling and punctuation.
-Limited writing primarily involves choice of precise words and effective sentence structure with some attention to paragraph development.

-121 INTRODUCTION TO OFFICE PROCEDURES 3 credits Introduction to concepts regarding role of office worker, human relations, communications, productivity, reference materials, technological advances in processing information and employment opportunities.

-123 MICROSOFT OUTLOOK 2 credits Prerequisite: placement by adviser.
+- 119 BUSINESS ENGLISH 3 credits Fundamentals of English language with emphasis on grammatical correctness, acceptable usage, spelling and punctuation.
+Limited writing primarily involves choice of precise words and effective sentence structure with some attention to paragraph development. - 121 INTRODUCTION TO OFFICE PROCEDURES 3 credits Introduction to concepts regarding role of office worker, human relations, communications, productivity, reference materials, technological advances in processing information and employment opportunities. - MICROSOFT OUTLOOK 123 2 credits Prerequisite: placement by adviser.
 An introduction to Microsoft Outlook software.
-Students will learn how to use Outlook for e-mail, contacts, calendaring, making appointments, and instant messaging.
+Students will learn how to use Outlook for email, contacts, calendaring, making appointments, and instant messaging.

-136 SPEECH RECOGNITION TECHNOLOGY 2 credits Prerequisite: placement by adviser.
+- SPEECH RECOGNITION TECHNOLOGY 136 2 credits Prerequisite: placement by adviser.
 Course will present the features of speech-recognition software to assist students to increase their productivity at computer tasks while improving their communication skills.

-138 PROJECT MANAGEMENT

-Prerequisite: placement by adviser.
+PROJECT MANAGEMENT 138 2 credits Prerequisite: placement by adviser.
 Introductory course that examines elements of projects and project management terminology.
 Also provides an understanding of Microsoft Project software for managing and evaluating projects.
 143 MICROSOFT WORD: BEGINNING 2 credits Introduction to word processing software and personal computers as a tool for personal and business communications using Microsoft Word software.

-MICROSOFT WORD: ADVANCED 2 credits Prerequisite: 2540:143 or permission.
+MICROSOFT WORD: ADVANCED 144 2 credits Prerequisite: 2540:143 or permission.
 Intermediate and advanced skills of Microsoft Word to include tables, importation of spreadsheets, outlines, advanced file management, macros, merges, labels and graphics.

-241 INFORMATION MANAGEMENT 3 credits Prerequisite: 2540:143 or equivalent.
+INFORMATION MANAGEMENT 241 3 credits Prerequisite: 2540:143 or equivalent.
 Study of creation, classification, encoding, transmission, storage, retention, transfer and disposition of information.
 Computer filing procedures are taught using database management software.

-243 INTERNSHIP

-2-3 credits

-Prerequisite: Permission of instructor.
+INTERNSHIP 243 2-3 credits Prerequisite: Permission of instructor.
 Work experience in an office environment integrated with instruction on information management systems.
 Sharing of knowledge gained during internship in on-campus seminars.

-ADVANCED WORD PROCESSING

-Prerequisite: 2540:144 or 151 or equivalent.
+ADVANCED WORD PROCESSING 253 3 credits Prerequisite: 2540:144 or 151 or equivalent.
 To increase student's ability to do office-style production keyboarding with minimal supervision.
 Advanced word processing techniques are taught.
 Minimum requirement: 50 words a minute with a maximum of 5 errors for 5 minutes.

-263 PROFESSIONAL COMMUNICATION

-AND PRESENTATIONS

-3 credits

-Prerequisite: 2020:121 or 3300:111.
-Application of the principles

-of communication in speeches, business presentations, group

-discussions, and business documents.
+PROFESSIONAL COMMUNICATION 263 AND PRESENTATIONS 3 credits Prerequisite: 2020:121 or 3300:111.
+Application of the principles of communication in speeches, business presentations, group discussions, and business documents.
 271 DESKTOP PUBLISHING 3 credits Corequisite: 2540:140 or permission.
 Desktop publishing software used to create printed materials such as newsletters, brochures, business forms, and resumes.
 Course addresses design/layout decision and editing for the office worker.
 273 MICROSOFT POWERPOINT 2 credits Prerequisite: 140 or 143 or permission.
-Introduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective PowerPoint presentations using Microsoft PowerPoint.
+Introduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective PowerPoint presentations using Microsoft PowerPoint. - 289 CAREER DEVELOPMENT FOR BUSINESS 3 credits PROFESSIONALS

-279 LEGAL OFFICE PROCEDURES 4 credits Prerequisite: 2540:121, 144.
-Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine.

-281 EDITING/PROOFREADING/TRANSCRIPTION 3 credits Prerequisites: 2540:119 and 144, or 151.
-Editing and proofreading skills emphasized on the transcription of taped dictation, processing of rough-draft manuscripts, and drafting of original documents.

-282 MEDICAL MACHINE TRANSCRIPTION 3 credits Prerequisite: 2540:256.
-Introduction to medical terminology.
-Emphasis on meaning, pronunciation, spelling and application of common medical terms, abbreviations, stems and suffixes as related to the human body in computerized transcription.
-Speed, accuracy, and proofreading skills emphasized.

-289 CAREER DEVELOPMENT FOR BUSINESS 3 credits PROFESSIONALS